 Could you help young people to have the best year of their life yet?

-Adventure Youth Coach
+Kelly, Adventure Youth Coach

-• Helping run evening activities on residential such as games, quizzes, escape rooms and challenges.
+• Helping run evening activities on residential such as games, quizzes, escape rooms and challenges

 • Working long days and be able to keep energy high!

-• Writing up a short paragraph of feedback on each of your Huddle members after each trip.
+• Writing up a short paragraph of feedback on each of your Huddle members after each trip

 • Managing day-to-day unplanned situations that arise (including behaviour management strategies, emotional support, and spontaneous crises)